Here at DevFacto, we love SharePoint. But we also believe that its the value is fully realized only when users leverage it in their daily work.

 Usage reports are meant to show statistics about how visitors have interacted with SharePoint content.
-All reports are broken down per event usage.
+All usage reports are broken down per event usage.
 This means, for example, that you are able to see the number of views or number of recommendations displayed for an item.
 The two main reports included are the Most Popular Items and Popularity Trends.
 This offering is only available in SharePoint On-Premise.

 Site Activity Web Part